 Cholesterol used to be all about your number, but that’s changing.
 New guidelines from the American College of Cardiology and the American Heart Association could mean that you’ll leave your next doctor’s visit with a prescription for a cholesterol-lowering statin medication.
-To learn more about the new guidelines, we talked with George Rodgers, MD, FACC, a cardiologist in private practice in Austin, Texas and Chief Medical Officer of Biophysical Corporation to find out how this significant change could affect you.
+To learn more about the new guidelines, we talked with George Rodgers, MD, FACC, a cardiologist in private practice in Austin, Texas to find out how this significant change could affect you.

 Q: How are these new guidelines different from the way doctors managed cholesterol and assessed heart attack risk in the past?